- Academic Integrity / Cheating

 Registrar and Title IX

-Students can register preferred names, which will appear on course rosters.
+Students can register their affirmed (preferred) names, which will appear on course rosters.

 Restroom policy: All may use restrooms that are most consistent with their gender identity; campus maps include single-user and gender-neutral restrooms.

 The University’s Internal Audit Office is a confidential channel, by phone and web-based, for employees to report or seek guidance on possible compliance and fraud issues.

 It includes an option to report concerns anonymously.

 Study Abroad Office and Office of Academic Affairs Personnel Specialist